MicrosoftDocs/power-platform/power-platform/admin/web-application-requirements.md

 Notice that these values are recommendations and don’t guarantee satisfactory performance.
 The recommended values are based on systems using out-of-the box forms that aren’t customized.
 If you significantly customize the out-of-box forms, we recommend that you test the form response to understand bandwidth needs. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Verify network capacity and throughput for Dynamics 365 apps clients](verify-network-capacity-throughput-clients.md)

 ### Network requirements when you use Dynamics 365 apps interactive service hub experience
- The [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps interactive service hub experience is designed to work best over networks that have the following elements:
+ The Dynamics 365 apps interactive service hub experience is designed to work best over networks that have the following elements:

 -   Bandwidth greater than 1Megabit per second (125 KBps/Kilobyte per second)

 -   Latency under 150 ms

 Notice that the suggested network requirements include the metadata download needed for first run or newly published customizations.
-The [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps interactive service hub typically requires more bandwidth when metadata has to be downloaded.
+The Dynamics 365 apps interactive service hub typically requires more bandwidth when metadata has to be downloaded.
 These values are recommendations and don’t guarantee satisfactory performance.
 The values are based on systems using uncustomized, out-of-the box forms.
 If you significantly customize the out-of-box forms, we recommend that you test the form response to understand bandwidth needs.

 <a name="SupportedOS"></a>
 ## Supported versions of Internet Explorer and Microsoft Edge
- The following table describes the [!INCLUDE[pn_ms_Windows_short](../includes/pn-ms-windows-short.md)] and [!INCLUDE[pn_Internet_Explorer](../includes/pn-internet-explorer.md)] or [!INCLUDE[pn_microsoft_edge](../includes/pn-microsoft-edge.md)] versions supported for use with the [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps web application.
+ The following table describes the [!INCLUDE[pn_ms_Windows_short](../includes/pn-ms-windows-short.md)] and [!INCLUDE[pn_Internet_Explorer](../includes/pn-internet-explorer.md)] or [!INCLUDE[pn_microsoft_edge](../includes/pn-microsoft-edge.md)] versions supported for use with the Dynamics 365 apps web application.

 | [!INCLUDE[pn_ms_Windows_short](../includes/pn-ms-windows-short.md)] version | [!INCLUDE[pn_IE_10](../includes/pn-ie-10.md)] | [!INCLUDE[pn_ie_11](../includes/pn-ie-11.md)]<sup>3</sup> | [!INCLUDE[pn_microsoft_edge](../includes/pn-microsoft-edge.md)] |